Petros-Tsol/pdm-uowm/README.md

 ## Description
 This repository contains the source code of my bachelor thesis.
-The system consists of a website and multiple base stations with an attached screen access to internet.
+The system consists of a website and multiple base stations with an attached screen and access to internet.
 The website includes a design tool for creating, without special knowledge, a enviroment which consists of various elements.
 This enviroment, is structured like a HTML webpage.
 The elements of the enviroment, are various data types like text, image and video.
 Then we can push this enviroment to a base station.
 The role of the base station is to display it to a web browser, formatting it, according to the elements that have included.
 The base stations consists of a computer, with minimum requirements in hardware.

 ## Basic Installation and Instructions